HarryWarriner/Robotic-Arm-V2/Testing(Robotic-Arm V1)/ServoPythonCode/README.md

+# ServoPythonCode

+All the code for movment for the robotic arm.

-# Setup
+## Setup

 There are 5 serial servo motors their targeted positions are saved into an array. <br>
-The max they can move go between 0 and 32767.<br>
+The max they can move go between 0 and 32767. (currently)<br>
 - The first motor uses the full range
 - The second motor goes to a max of 17000
 - The third: 24000